AllenFang/react-babel-demo/README.md

 # react-babel-demo
-It's a demo for react with es6 and babel.
+It's a demo for react/flux with es6 and babel.

 It's a simple react example written by es6(ECMAScript6)